rcook/rust-appveyor-build-pack/README.md

 _Build and test Rust-based projects in AppVeyor and publish artifacts to GitHub_

 * [Official home page][home]
+* [Latest release][latest]

+## Overview

+I have decided to learn [Rust][rust] properly since the language and [Cargo] tooling have many properties that make them ideal for developing and distributing self-contained (or minimal-dependency) cross-platform tools.
+In order to share my programs with the world, I needed a way to automatically build and publish them for the three most common platforms (Windows, Linux and macOS).
+This is the resulting build and deployment system that uses [GitHub][github] to host the source code and [AppVeyor][appveyor] to automatically build, test and publish the binaries.

+More technical background can be found [here][background].

+## Features

+* Pushes of branches, tags or commits trigger build and test in AppVeyor
+* Pushes of "release" tags in format `vMAJOR.MINOR.PATCH` trigger build and test in AppVeyor and deployment of artifacts to GitHub Releases page

 ## Recommended development model

 * New features and bug fixes are developed on feature branches
 * Feature branches are eventually rebased on top of master and merged to master
 * Official releases commits marked with _annotated_ tags

-## Features

-* Pushes of branches, tags or commits trigger build and test in AppVeyor
-* Pushes of "release" tags in format `vMAJOR.MINOR.PATCH` trigger build and test in AppVeyor and deployment of artifacts to GitHub Releases page

 ## How to use